Santander Bank Data Scientist Salary in Brazil | R$134K-R$203K+ | Levels.fyi

 The median Data Scientist compensation in Brazil package at Santander Bank totals R$203K per year.
-View the base salary, stock, and bonus breakdowns for Santander Bank's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Santander Bank's total compensation packages.
 Last updated: 10/2/2025

 Company